OldManUmby/Sundered-Shadows/Manuscript/10c--Halfling.md

 ### Halfling Abilities

-Except where noted in thier lineage, all halflings generate ability scores as follows.
+Except where noted in their lineage, all halflings generate ability scores as follows.

 ***Strength.*** <!--Add copy here -->
 ***Dexterity.*** <!--Add copy here -->